marshallward/accessproject/access_cm.rst

 stage may not reflect the future state of these projects.

-* ACCESS-CM and ACCESS-OM are currently being redeveloped in preparation for CMIP6 and support for higher resolutions, along with ARCCSS feedback via Nicholas Hannah
+* ACCESS-CM and ACCESS-OM are currently being redeveloped in preparation for CMIP6 and support for higher resolutions, along with ARCCSS contributions via Nicholas Hannah

 * ARCCSS oceans intend to replace MOM-SIS with ACCESS-OM, and eventually